microsoft/mggraph-intune-samples/README.md

 We'd love to get your feedback about the Intune PowerShell sample.
 You can send your questions and suggestions to us in the Issues section of this repository.

 Your feedback is important to us.
 Connect with us on Stack Overflow.
-Tag your questions with [MicrosoftGraph] and [intune].
+Tag your questions with [MicrosoftGraph] and [Intune].

 ## Additional resources